 We investigate the impact of NAFTA RoO on imports of intermediate goods from non-member countries.
-Like other trade policies, RoO can be influenced by lobbying pressure.
-If policymakers manipulate RoO to protect domestic producers, we would expect them to set stricter rules in sectors characterized by a stronger increase in import competition.
-Crucially, this type of endogeneity would make it harder to find evidence for the trade-diverting effect of RoO.
+Like other trade policies, RoO can be influenced by lobbying pressure.8 If policymakers manipulate RoO to protect domestic producers, we would expect them to set stricter rules in sectors characterized by a stronger increase in import competition.
+Crucially, this type of endogeneity would make it harder to find evidence for the trade diverting effect of RoO.

-We focus our analysis on Mexico, for which NAFTA RoO were to a large extent inherited from those included in CUSFTA negotiated years earlier between the United States and Canada (around 90 percent of the NAFTA rules were already present in CUSFTA).
-To the extent that some of the modifications introduced during the NAFTA negotiations reflected pressure by Mexican import-competing producers, our estimates should be biased downward.
+We focus our analysis on Mexico, for which NAFTA RoO were to a large extent inherited from those included in the CUSFTA agreement negotiated years earlier between the United States and Canada (around 90 percent of the NAFTA rules were already present in the CUSFTA agreement).
+To the extent that some of the modifications introduced during the NAFTA negotiations reflected pressure by Mexican import-competing producers, our